 Find out what to do if the child no longer lives in Scotland.

 You can apply from abroad at any time.
-If successful, you can recieve a Child Winter Heating payment for each year that you were eligible.
+If successful, you can receive a Child Winter Heating payment for each year that you were eligible.

 Payment is usually automatic